RedPRL/sml-typed-abts/README.md

 The printer is in "debug mode", which means that all variables and symbols are annotated with a unique index; this is useful for convincing oneself that variables and symbols are being bound properly.

+#### Running the example in SML/NJ

+Start the SML REPL:

+    cd sml-typed-abts
+    rlwrap sml
+    Standard ML of New Jersey v110.78 [built: Sun Apr 26 01:06:11 2015]
+    -

+At the `-` prompt, type:

+    - CM.make "example.cm";

+You should see a lot of compilation messages and then, the prompt should
+appear:

+    Type an expression at the prompt

+    >